mattapperson/tmux-session/README.md

 # poof

-An interactive CLI for managing shpool sessions with an intuitive interface built with Bun.js and Clack.
+An interactive CLI for managing zmx sessions with an intuitive interface built with Bun.js and Clack.

 ## Features